-Disable the Internal Screen on a MacBook Pro or Air in OS X Mavericks
+Disable the Internal Screen on a MacBook Pro or Air in OS X Yosemite & Mavericks

-Some MacBook Pro or Air users may want to disable their internal screen when the laptop is connected to an external display, this is generally achieved in two ways but ever since Mac OS X 10.7, 10.8, and 10.9, and OS X 10.10 Yosemite, the internal screen is more persistent and wants to stay on.
+Some MacBook Pro or Air users may want to disable their internal screen when the laptop is connected to an external display, this is generally achieved in two ways but ever since Mac OS X 10.7, 10.8, and 10.9, OS X 10.10 Yosemite, and OS X 10.11 El Capitan, the internal screen is more persistent and wants to stay on.

 That display behavior can be modified with a terminal trick to allow for disabling the built-in screen on a MacBook Air or MacBook Pro, but it’s somewhat advanced and thus should only be used by users who have a comfort level with modifying OS X at a system level.
 Always back up your Mac before making modifications to the core system functionality.

 Disable the internal screen for OS X Lion, Mountain Lion, and OS X Mavericks based Mac laptops

 Launch the Terminal and enter the following command:

 You’ll need to reboot for changes to take effect, and the internal display will then be completely disabled regardless of whether the Mac is open or closed.

 To undo this, you can go back to the Terminal and enter: